christhng/taproject/report/proposal.md

 # Proposal

 ## Background
-The project was inspired from a common problem working class adults in the Singapore CBD faced - where and what to eat for lunch.
+The project was inspired from a common problem working class adults in Singapore's Central Business District (CBD) faced - where and what to eat for lunch.
 This project aims to suggest places to eat through a chatbot, in order to provide an interactive user experience.
 The chatbot will be built using Natural Language Processing (NLP) techniques.

 ## Motivation
-* lack of localized chatbot
+Food is a major part of Singapore's culture.
+Daily, most Singaporeans look forward to their meal times as a form of relaxation and enjoyment.
+However, given the numerous food choices and a lack of time to research on where/what to eat, most people have difficulty deciding their meals.
-* hard to train chatbot using by creating the responses
+Chatbots, through NLP, is an attractive method of human-computer interaction due to the ease of usage.
+The fact that chatbots are not widely used in Singapore makes it an obvious primary choice for us to develop one which is specific to Singapore.
+Furthermore, creating relevant and appropriate response is a tough but critical component to a successful chatbot.
+Hence, we decided to take on the challenge of developing one.

 ## Potential Use Cases
 * Tie up with business to provide exposure as well as a source of revenue (e.g. incentives/discounts)